osmandapp/docs/content/osmand/plugins/trip-recording.md

 ![Finish recording in Android](/assets/images/plugins/trip-recording/and_recording_finish1.png)

-#### STOP RECORDING and OTHER OPTIONS
+#### STOP RECORDING

-In the **Android** version, to stop recording, or to do any of the following options, tap the REC widget, or the Trip recording option in the menu again, and in the opened Trip recording dialog, select:
+In the **Android** version, tap the REC widget, or the Trip recording option in the menu again, to stop recording, and/or to do any of the following extra options in the Trip recording dialog:

-- **Show on map** - if enabled, shows the detected points on the map;
+- **Show on map** - if enabled, to show the detected points on the map;

-- **Appearance** - the *Line* icon - opens the context menu with options to adjust visual representation of the track on the map.
+- **Appearance** - the *Line* icon - to open and work with the context menu with options to adjust visual representation of the track on the map.
 The available options are described further;

 - **Start time** / **End Time** - the timestamps of the first detected point and the last detected point;

 - **Close** - to close the Trip recording dialog and continue recording;

-- **Pause** - to take a break in recording, and after a while to resume recording;
+- **Pause** - to take a break, and resume recording after a while;

 - **Finish** - to stop the recording.
-The track will automatically put for storing in: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places   %} →  tab {% data variables.android-values.shared_string_gpx_files %}.
+The track will automatically be put for storing in:

+    {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places   %} → {% data variables.android-values.shared_string_gpx_files %} tab.

-- **Options** - opens the context menu with the following options:
+- **Options** - to reach out for the following options in the context menu:

-    - **Clear recorded data** - if any accumulated unsaved data, it will be deleted;
+    - **Clear recorded data** - to delete, if any accumulated unsaved data;

-    - **Stop without saving** - stops recording and does not save a track;
+    - **Stop without saving** - to stop recording without saving a track;

-    - **Stop online tracking** - stops sending recorded points to the specified online resource;
+    - **Stop online tracking** - to stop sending recorded points to the specified online resource;

-    - **Save and continue** - saves the track for storing and continues recording further;
+    - **Save and continue** - to save the track for storing and continue recording further;

-    - **Start new segment** - starts a new segment of the current track.
+    - **Start new segment** - to start a new segment of the current track.
 The number of segments are available for analysis with the context menu of the track described further.

 {% endandroid%}